M0JXD/morse-recognition-trainer/README.md

 ## User Guide

-When not in Lesson Mode, clicking/tapping/typing the letters will simply play the morse for that letter, letting you know in the at the bottom which letter is playing.
+When opening, the app defaults to `REPEAT` mode, where clicking/tapping/typing the letters will simply play the morse for that letter, letting you know in the at the bottom which letter is playing.
 This is useful if you want to hear the letters outside of lessons.
 The letters will still be highlighted with your progress from Lesson Mode.

-Press `Lesson` to start lesson mode, it will change to a filled button.
-You can press `Lesson` again at any time to return to the default mode.
+Press the top right button change modes.
+It cycle through three modes: `REPEAT`, `LESSON` and `EVERYTHING`.

-In Lesson Mode, you will only be quizzed on currently active letters.
-They are marked with a green center.
+In `LESSON` Mode, you will only be quizzed on currently active letters.
+They are marked with a filled center.
 Letters are introduced in the Koch order, the same as the LCWO.

 The morse for an active letter will play.
 Enter the right letter, and the meter for the letter will progress a segment.